 A truly responsive website will take a bit of planning during the design phase.
-The purpose of which is to see how everything will look regardless of the device being used.
+The purpose of this is to see how everything will look regardless of the device being used.
 The web development stage will involve employing media queries to control which CSS properties are being used at specific widths.

-Building a responsive website quickly with framework.
+Building a responsive website quickly with the framework.

 Coding all the CSS of a responsive website takes a lot of work.
 If you don’t have spare time, using frameworks can spare you a lot of time, such as: Bootstrap or Zurb Foundation.

 Think of frameworks as the web development version of a cake mix or a bare-bones house.
 All the components are there to bake a cake or build the house, but it isn’t totally complete.

 Vue on the other hand may have the lowest amount of usage.
 But, it is in the lead in terms of being a technology that developers want to use in the future.
 It is safe to say that Vue could become big in the next couple of years.

 If you are still learning, Vue is a good place to start learning.
 It is lightweight and well-documented.
 It is also a good idea to eventually add either React or Angular to your toolbelt.

 Using something that’s already been tested will make building your website a lot easier.
 But, if you want to be a savvy developer, later on, you shouldn’t become too dependent on frameworks.
 It’s still best to learn how to build a responsive website from scratch.

 Sass stands for “Syntactically Awesome Style Sheets.”
 It is a stylesheet language that is compiled into CSS.
 Sass maintains large stylesheets and keeps them well-organised making it easy to share design within and across projects.
 Consider it an extension of CSS.